 Strategy for Indian Political Thought:

-If you have command over English language you should read V.R.Mehta’s book for the portion.
+If you have command over the English language you should read V.R.Mehta’s book for the portion.
 Though few topics like Ambedkar and Syed Ahmed Khan are missing, which you can cover from IGNOU PDFs.

 Few toppers also suggest reading the original texts of “Annihilation of caste” and “Hind Swaraj”.